 My Observations

-It’s basically a palm tamper, so instead of having a tamper which requires you to grip a handle and press down, you can push down with the palm of your hand, or I suppose any part of your anatomy offering you’re careful to keep it level.
+It’s basically a palm tamper, so instead of having a tamper which requires you to grip a deal with and press down, you can push down with the palm of your hand, or I suppose any part of your anatomy giving you’re careful to keep it degree.

-Your elbow, maybe – or perhaps even your chin if you’re that way inclined, though I think a lot of people would probably opt to work with the palm of their hand.
+Your elbow, maybe – or perhaps even your chin if you’re that way inclined, though I think most people would probably opt to use the palm of their hand.

 Check Price - Amazon UK